jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But philosopher kings are very rare.
 In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
 This detachment from life breeds ignorance, shortsightedness, hubris, and, therefore, antagonism.

 This happened to Charles.
 He never felt frontline pain, not even in the battles he caused.
 And that's the point.
-It's not the job of detached leaders to decide when to upgrade civilization.
+It's not the job of detached leaders, from Darth King to Darth Blockbuster, to decide when to upgrade civilization.
 Why would they want to?

 The truth then, now, and forever is that evolution happens on the frontline.
 Leaders aren't there.